Bobronium/ahk-macos-keyboard-layout/README.md

 # Under the hood
-I decided to go with a simplest approach.
+I decided to go with the simplest approach.
 Instead of remapping every single key manually, I did the following:
 1. Remap `Left CMD/Win` key to `Right Ctrl` key.
 2. Bind additional shortcuts (like `CMD/Win` + `Tab`) to `Right Ctrl`